GalDavid6/automation-testing/README.md

 	- test_CheckoutPage.py
 	- test_HomePage.py
 	- test_E2E
-	- screenshots from failed tests
+	- screenshots
-	- conftest.py (instead of copy default line code as config necceseray for each test, with pytest fixture i'm doing that once and using in class utilities.Setup)
+	- conftest.py (instead of copying code lines necessary for each test, with Pytest fixture I'm doing that once and using in class utilities.Setup for reusable purposes)

-- TestsData -> holding a xlsx file with data and parameters for each test and class with a method to extract the data for each test.
+- TestsData -> holding an xlsx file with data and parameters for each test and class with a method to extract the data for each test.
 	-testsData.py
 	-TestsData.xlsx

 - Utilites ->
-	- Setup.py - reuseable class that hold reuseable methods, logger, and default setttings for each test.
+	- Setup.py - a reusable class that hold reuseable methods, logger, and default setttings for each test.
 	- logfile.log

 ---